 Anyone who disagrees with a guardianship can let the judge know their concerns by “objecting” to the guardianship.
 There are different ways to object to a guardianship depending on whether or not a judge has signed an order appointing someone to be the guardian.

 If you were served with legal papers about a proposed guardianship, you should have a document called the “Citation to Appear and Show Cause.”
 This document will tell you when the court hearing is scheduled.
 The court hearing is when the judge will decide whether or not to appoint a guardian.
 You may attend the hearing and raise your concerns in court at that time, and you can file an Objection if you want to respond in writing.

 If you would like to be considered as a potential guardian, you can also petition the court to be considered.
 You will have to follow all of the steps to file for guardianship (See Filing for an Adult or Filing for a Child) and fill out your own paperwork explaining why you should be the guardian.
 When multiple people ask to be the guardian, the judge may have to conduct a trial before deciding who to appoint.

 After a Guardian is Appointed

 Once a judge signs an order appointing someone the guardian, opposing a guardianship becomes more difficult.
-A person who is opposed to the guardianship has the following limited options (self-help forms for these options are not available at this time):
+A person who is opposed to the guardianship has the following options:

 Ask the Court to Remove and Replace the Guardian